hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 XoT clients and servers MUST implement EDE codes.
-If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection it SHOULD respond with the extended DNS error code 21 - Not Supported [@I-D.ietf-dnsop-extended-error].
+If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection it SHOULD respond with the extended DNS error code 21 - Not Supported [@!RFC8914].
 XoT clients should not send any further queries of this type to the server for a reasonable period of time (for example, one hour) i.e., long enough that the server configuration or policy might be updated.

-TODO: Is this right, or should it be Prohibited (by policy), or should we create a new code?
+[OPEN QUESTION] Should this instead be Prohibited (by policy), or should a new EDE be created for this case?

 Historically servers have used the REFUSED RCODE for many situations, and so clients often had no detailed information on which to base an error or fallback path when queries were refused.
 As a result the client behavior could vary significantly.
-XoT severs that refuse queries must cater for the fact that client behavior might vary from continually retrying queries regardless of receiving REFUSED to every query, or at the other extreme they may decide to stop using the server over any transport.
-This is because those servers are either non-XoT clients or do not implement EDE codes.
+XoT severs that refuse queries must cater for the fact that client behavior might vary from continually retrying queries regardless of receiving REFUSED to every query, or at the other extreme clients may decide to stop using the server over any transport.
+This might be because those clients are either non-XoT clients or do not implement EDE codes.

 ## AXoT specifics